I’m a caregiver, how do I take care of myself?

 Intensive Residential Treatment

 November is National Family Caregivers Month, a time to celebrate our caregivers and recognize the important role they play in the lives of those recovering from a mental illness.
-Care giving is hard work and sometimes your mental and physical health may suffer.
+Caregiving is hard work, and sometimes your mental and physical health may suffer.
 When on an airplane, we are told that in the case of an emergency, we are to place our oxygen mask on first before assisting someone else.
 Being a caregiver is no different.

 The prolonged stress and the physical and mental demands of being a caregiver can place you at risk for significant health problems such as: